 Captions for audio and video don’t just help the hearing impaired.
 For example if your first language isn’t the one being spoken or the presenter has a strong regional accent, captions can help.

-You could even be in a situation where the device you are using doesn’t have any working speakers or you are in a location where the speaker isn’t loud enough to be heard over the background noise.
+You could even be in a situation where the device you are using doesn’t have a working speaker or you are in a location where the speaker isn’t loud enough to be heard over the background noise.

 Captions also help Google find your content.
 If users can’t find your content in the first place, you’re not making your site available to as many people as possible.